-Currently, BrightView accepts Aetna, Anthem, CareSource, HealthSpan, Molina, Paramount, and United Healthcare.
+Currently, BrightView accepts Aetna, Anthem, CareSource, HealthSpan, Molina, Paramount, United Healthcare, and Medicare.
 Check this webpage periodically for updates to BrightView’s accepted plans.
 We are aggressively working to become an in-network provider with all of the major insurers in Ohio.

 Do you follow a 12-step model?

 While it is not a mandatory requirement for our program, we strongly encourage patients to participate in a 12-step group or other self-help group.
 However, all patients are required to participate in individual and/or group psychotherapy that consists of more clinical therapy than 12-step meetings or self-help groups provide.

 No. BrightView only provides outpatient treatment programs.